TerribleCoding/AnySection/README.md

 ## Next improvements to be added

+Note: _The order of this list might not match the order these features will be added through next versions._
 - Math page (showing formulas and symbols used in the tool)
 - More materials in the database
 - Materials divided in groups, in order to filter the available ones